bitcoinprivacy/weenode/README.md

-# cheapnode
+# weenode
-Building the cheapest possible bitcoin fullnode (+lightning and other services) on old Android phones
+A wee node for all of us.
+Building the cheapest possible bitcoin fullnode (+lightning and other services) on old Android phones.